chrisberry321/codereview1.29/README.md

 ## Technologies Used

-A _JavaScript_ loop is used to display the results, and add either ping or pong or pingpong to the assigned variables.
+An _object_ is used to allow users to pick what type of pizza they want, and it will display the pizza and the price in the results.

 ### License

 This software is licensed under the MIT license.

 Copyright (c) 2016 Chris Berry